ARM-software/CMSIS-Stream/Documentation/Async.md

 Any other returned value will stop the execution.

-The dynamic mode (also named asynchronous), is enabled with option : `asynchronous` of the configuration object used with the scheduling functions.
+The dynamic mode (also named asynchronous), is enabled with option : `fullyAsynchronous` of the configuration object used with the scheduling functions.
+(The old mode `asynchronous` is deprecated).

-The system will still compute a synchronous scheduling and FIFO sizes as if the flow was static.
-We can see the static flow as an average of the dynamic flow.
-In dynamic mode, the FIFOs may need to be bigger than the ones computed in static mode.
-The static estimation is giving a first idea of what the size of the FIFOs should be.
-The size can be increased by specifying a percent increase with option `FIFOIncrease`.
+The system will **not** compute a synchronous scheduling and FIFO sizes as if the flow was static.
+So the FIFOs size must be provided by using the argument `fifoAsyncLength` of the `connect` functions.
+The size is expressed in samples.

 For pure compute functions (like CMSIS-DSP ones), which are not packaged into a C++ class, there is no way to customize the decision logic in case of a problem with FIFO.
 There is a global option : `asyncDefaultSkip`.